 In the 1880s, the saline deposits of Soda lake were mined for use at nearby cattle ranches as salt licks or for preserving meat.
 Prior to 1908, the Carrisa Chemical Company constructed a 600 ton per month capacity processing plant to recover sodium sulfate, used primarily in the production of craft paper, detergents, and glass.
 They also built a narrow-gauge railroad which started at the lake and ended at the base of the Temblor Mountains.
 Mineral production ceased in the 1950s and the railroad was removed.

 Other nearby markers.
 At least 6 other markers are within 7 miles of this marker, measured as the crow flies.
-Wallace Creek (approx. 4.8 miles away); Painted Rock (approx. 6.3 miles away).
+Goodwin Ranch (about 400 feet away, measured in a direct line); a different marker also named Soda Lake (approx. 4.1 miles away); Painted Rock (approx. 4.2 miles away); Farming Carrizo (approx. 4.2 miles away); Wallace Creek (approx. 4.8 miles away); a different marker also named Painted Rock (approx. 6.3 miles away).

 More about this marker.
 This marker is located on the boardwalk next to Soda Lake.
 The trail to the boardwalk begins across the highway from the Soda Lake Viewpoint.